 2. Application for Services

 The student is responsible for disclosing a disability and requesting accommodations.
 Students must complete an application for services and provide current documentation (within 3 years) which documents the disability and supports the request for accommodations.
-Please contact Disability Services in the Learning Center to request an application for services.
+Please contact Disability Services in the ASC to request an application for services.

 As previously stated, the student is responsible for disclosing the disability and requesting reasonable accommodations.
 Documentation is required specifying the disability, its impact, and severity, as well as substantiating the need for accommodations.
 A licensed clinical professional, familiar with the history and functional implications of the disability, must provide the required documentation.
 If the initial documentation is incomplete or inadequate to determine the extent or needs of the student, DS has the discretion to require additional documentation.